What to look for when searching for “A chiropractor near me”

 3. X-rays are not required

-There are exceptions to this rule, as sometimes patient present with red flags that need imaging in order to rule out other causes of injury and to ensure that conservative care is safe.
+There are exceptions to this rule, as sometimes patient present with red flags.
+When this happens imaging may be needed in order to rule out other causes of injury and to ensure that care is safe.
 However, any chiropractor who takes x-ray imaging on every new patient does not do so with the patient’s best interest in mind.
-The American Chiropractic Association, as well as the American Board of Internal Medicine both agree imaging for uncomplicated pain in the absence of a red flag is NOT recommended.
+The American Chiropractic Association and the American Board of Internal Medicine agree imaging for uncomplicated pain in the absence of a red flag is NOT recommended.
 Some chiropractors will take x-rays and use them as a selling tactic.
 They will tell you it will take X amount of visits to fix your curve for X amount of months.
 They might believe in what they are selling, or they might just be after your money.
 Either way, there is no quality evidence to support this practice.

 4. They don’t use the word subluxation